openfaas/ofc-bootstrap/README.md

 ### Create a Kubernetes cluster

-You may already have a Kubernetes cluster, if not, then follow the instructions below picking either 1) or 2).
+You may already have a Kubernetes cluster, if not, then follow the instructions below.

+Pick either A or B.

-#### 1)  Create a production cluster
+#### A)  Create a production cluster

 You can create a managed or self-hosted Kubernetes cluster using a Kubernetes engine from a cloud provider, or by running either `kubeadm` or `k3s`.